minutelab/mless/README.md

    * For scripted languages (python, node) you can simply save the code in the IDE which will trigger the auto-deployment of the code
  * Enabling debugging of the serverless code using your local IDE

  Though handling the code will look and feel as if it runs locally, it will actually run in AWS, which grants it access to resources in the private VPC.

 ## Proof Of Concept

 The code is currently in a proof of concept stage.

 The following limitations should be expected:
+ * Limited environment support
+    * python - both 2.7 and 3.6 are supported
+    * nodejs6.10 partially supported
+      * You can proxy to nodeJS lambda functions running locally
+      * Currently we don't have proxy in nodejs, so the proxy must be in python
+      * Remote debugging currently not supported
  * Only python serverless environment is supported (both python 2.7 and python 3.6)
  * No authentication/security is currently available for data transfer between the Lambda proxy and the lab environment where the code actually runs.

 On the other hand -
  * Expect frequent updates and added features
  * We are eager to get feedback